-Companies such as Caterpillar Inc. (CAT) are looking for workers like Brennan.
+Companies such as Caterpillar Inc. (CAT:US) are looking for workers like Brennan.
 Even with trades offering competitive pay, skilled factory vacancies may soar fivefold to 3 million by 2015 amid a U.S. industry rebound and baby boomer retirements, according to the Society of Manufacturing Engineers.
 That shortfall threatens to jeopardize both the U.S. recovery and corporate growth plans.

 The manufacturing mismatch is part of a broader skills gap in an economy that has more than 3 million jobs open, even with an unemployment rate that ran at 8 percent or more for 43 straight months until the decline in September to 7.8 percent.

 Economics and history are combining to drive the skilled- worker shortage.
 High-school graduates are opting in increasing numbers for four-year schools that can lead to jobs with higher pay and more prestige, and shying away from manufacturing after it shed jobs for more than a decade.